chododom/Hypertext-Search-Engine/README.md

 # Hypertext Search Engine

 Semestral project for BI-VWM at FIT CTU.

-Implements:
+Contains:
-- multithreading web crawler
+- Multithreaded web crawler
+- Module for evaluating text-based similarity of web pages with a given query
-- PageRank algorithm
+- PageRank algorithm to evaluate web pages with a PR score
+- Module for evaluating rank of web pages based on the aggregate function of their PR score and content relevance
-- GUI
+- Web GUI for inputting queries and displaying results